JoshuaKahn/firststeps/README.md

 -p 127.0.0.1:9090:8080 \
 -v jenkins-data:/var/jenkins_home \
 -v /var/run/docker.sock:/var/run/docker.sock \
-jenkins/jenkins:lts
+NEW_IMAGE_NAME_HERE
 ```
 Copy the pin generated in the terminal log and exit (via Ctrl + C).
-Then, navigate to the folder containing the .dockerignore and 'Dockerfile' files, then run the following command using the given directory:

-`docker build -f /path/to/file/Dockerfile .`

 Log into localhost:9090.html using the pin code generated from the log output, and set credentials (this can be disabled later in Manage Jenkins->Security).
-If Jenkins has not started (and thus the server page is unavaliable), then enter `docker ps -a` into the terminal and find the most recently created container, then `docker start *given name/Container ID*`.
+If Jenkins has not started (and thus the server page is unavaliable), then enter `docker start jenkins`.

-It is recommended that you complete the last two commands regardless, as it will be these containers that you use to manage the server.
+The `docker start jenkins` command is how to start the server again if the machine was restarted.

 ## BeagleBone setup
 Connect the BeagleBone Black to the server via USB.
 Then, [download the following script to the server and run it as sudo.](beagleboard.org/static/Drivers/Linux/FTDI/mkudevrule.sh)